 Murray Darling Basin Authority – The MDBA assists with environmental watering at a whole-of-basin scale and is responsible for the development of a long term strategy for environmental water across the basin.

-DPI Water – determines the volume of water available for allocation to towns, water users and the environment each year.
-DPI Water determines the water sharing rules between users, and policies for water trading.
-DPI Water also has a role in monitoring ecosystem health.
+DoI Water – determines the volume of water available for allocation to towns, water users and the environment each year.
+DoI Water determines the water sharing rules between users, and policies for water trading.
+DoI Water also has a role in monitoring ecosystem health.

 WaterNSW – is a business unit of the NSW Government responsible for the operation and maintenance of dams and weirs to enhance water supply and security.